The 2009 Masters

 The Program

-Masters students enroll in a 3 credit hour graduate level course which can be used to fulfill the International Business Elective Requirement.
-The International Business Experience (IBE) occurs at the end of May, after the Spring semester and before the start of Summer I.
+The International Business Experience (IBE) is a 3 credit hour Summer course for Masters students and advanced undergraduate students.
+For Masters students, the course can be used to fulfill the International Business Elective Requirement (undergraduate student should check with their advisor to determine how the class will fit into their degree program).
+The IBE occurs during the intersession at the end of May, after the Spring semester and before the start of Summer I.

 Each year the International Business Experience involves different venues.
-In past years, the Geneva portion of the IBE has included visits with the International Red Cross, the International Labor Office, the World Trade Organization, the International Trade Center, Proctor & Gamble, Nestle Corp., and the Swiss Exchange, the World Intellectual Properties Organization, as well as visits to Chillion Castle and the United Nations.
-In France, the Paris site visits have included IBM France, AXA, and the U.S. Embassy.
+In 2013, the Geneva portion of the IBE included visits with the International Red Cross, the World Trade Organization, the International Labor Organization, as well as a visit with the United Nations.
+In France, the Paris site visits included IBM France and StratX.
 Cultural visits were made to the Louvre, the Eiffel Tower, and the Palace of Versailles.
-Finally, students travel to Strasbourg, France where visits have included the European Parliament and Timken (in Colmar).
-The schedule for the upcoming IBE is currently under development.
+Finally, the class meets in Strasbourg, France where past visits included the European Parliament.
+The schedule for the Summer 2014 trip is under development.

 Faculty